 Our focus is to diagnose the medical condition, and then educate the patient and family, so that they have a thorough and honest understanding of their condition and course of treatment.
 We explore all non-surgical options before any surgery is considered.
-WVU Rockefeller Neuroscience Institute at WVU Medicine East offers a full spectrum of services for the brain and spine including:
+WVU Rockefeller Neuroscience Institute offers a full spectrum of services for the brain and spine including:

 - Neurosurgery for many conditions of the brain, neck and spine

 - Pain management